Most infants fall from furniture, stairs, or walkers. (older baby walkers can pose multiple risks of injury).

-* Over 3,000 children under the age of 6, fall from windows every year, with 70% falling from second or third story windows.
-In Oregon, about 50 fall from windows annually.
+In the U.S., 3,300 children under the age of 6 fall from windows each year with 70% falling from second or third story windows.
 The majority of window falls occur between the months of May and September.
-Window falls are predictable and preventable.

 Window Fall Safety Tips

-- Only allow windows to open 4 inches.
-Install a window stop (PDF) to keep children from opening them further.
-Be sure an adult can open the window in an emergency.
+Only allow windows to open 4 inches.
+Install a window stop to keep children from opening them further.

-- If you open windows wider than 4 inches, install window guards (PDF) with an emergency release device.
+If you open windows wider than 4 inches, install window guards with an emergency release device.

-- Do not rely on insect screens to prevent a window fall.
-Screens are to keep bugs out, not kids in.
+Do not rely on insect screens to prevent a window fall.
+Screens keep bugs out, not kids in.